tari-labs/tari-university/layer2scaling/scriptless-scripts/introduction-to-scriptless-scripts.md

 ## Definition of Scriptless Scripts

-Scriptless Scripts are digital signatures-created only through the execution of a smart contract through the implementation of Schnorr signatures.
+Scriptless Scripts are digital signatures, created only through the execution of a smart contract through the implementation of Schnorr signatures.

 The concept of Scriptless Scripts was borne from MimbleWimble, which is a blockchain design that with the exception of kernels and their signatures does not store permanent data.
 Fundamental properties of MimbleWimble include both privacy and scaling both of which require the implementation of Scriptless Scripts.